 Kerala is a land of fairs and festivities.
-The state’s diverse cultural background has given rise to a colourful mosaic of socio-religious fairs and festivals that are occasions for joy and merriment indulged by the people.
+The state’s diverse cultural background has given rise to a colorful mosaic of socio-religious fairs and festivals that are occasions for joy and merriment indulged by the people.
 The spirit of celebration is very much a part of the state’s cultural ethos.
 The festivals are conducted by all sections of society, irrespective of religion, caste or creed and are a huge draw among the tourists who arrive from various parts of the state and outside to be part of these happy occasions.

 Most of the festivals are associated with local places of worship and involve elaborate ceremonies including flag hoisting, special prayers, mass feasts and so on that are witnessed by the crowds that include devotees and visitors who throng these places during the festival days.
 Festival time in Kerala is the best occasion to watch the spectacular display of traditional performing arts and relish the local cuisine.